voanhkha/ROS/README.md

 + Spinning for WAS Robot:

-Running was_gyro/src/gyro_sensor.cpp.
+rosrun was_gyro gyro_sensor
 This ROS node waits for a message from topic "SpinAngle".
 The message is a number indicating the angle for spinning (can be negative).

 Publish the message directly by:
 rostopic pub SpinAngle std_msgs/Int16 -- angle